-The minor in International Studies is designed to give students exposure to international issues from different perspectives.
+The minor in international studies is designed to give students exposure to international issues from different perspectives.
 With the growing globalization of business, governments, and recreation, it is almost certain that today's students will participate in international activities.
 This minor can help prepare them to maximize the benefit from those interactions.
 Students who take this minor must take 24 credits from the list below with at least 18 credits outside of their major department and no more than 18 credits from any one group.

-Foreign Language Group

-Eng./For.
-Lang

-FRE or GER or SPA 102 Elementary French or German or Spanish I 4 FRE or GER or SPA 112 Elementary French or German or Spanish II 4 FRE or GER or SPA 202 Intermediate French or German or Spanish 4 FRE or GER or SPA 211 French or German or Spanish for the Professional 3 • 0-15

-Social Science Group

-GEO 320 Geography of Europe
+mont any one group.
+Credits Foreign Language Group The second secon FRE or GER or SPA 102 FRE or GER or SPA 112 FRE or GER or SPA 202 FRE or GER or SPA 211 Elementary French or German or Spanish I Elementary French or German or Spanish II Intermediate French or German or Spanish I French or German or Spanish for the Professiona 4 4 4 3 0-15 Social Science Group GEO 320 GEO 330 HIS 340 HIS 360 HIS 370 PSC 210 PSC 400 Geography of Europe Economic Geography Recent European History The British Empire History of Latin America Comparative Political Systems American Foreign Policy 3 3 3 3 3 3 0-18

-GEO 330 Economic Geography

-HIS 340 Recent European History

-HIS 360 The British Empire

-HIS 370 History of Latin America

-PSC 210 Comparative Political Systems

-PSC 400 American Foreign Policy